 All other information is disclosed via the following procedure.
-The public relations section gathers information for potential disclosure and reports it to the Corporate Officer in charge of public relations.
-In addition, when internal sections (including subsidiaries) become aware of or retain information for disclosure, they notify it to the public relations section.
-The Corporate Officer in charge of public relations reviews whether disclosures of any information received is appropriate, including regarding information from other meetings such as the Executive Committee, and sets a date and procedure to be discussed with related Corporate Officers.
-The public relations section is responsible for the disclosures, and the Corporate Officer in charge of public relations manages the timely and appropriate disclosure of information in accordance with regulations and the guidelines of the Tokyo Stock Exchange.
+The Public Relations Section gathers information for potential disclosure and reports it to the Corporate Officer in charge of public relations.
+In addition, when internal sections (including subsidiaries) become aware of or possess information for disclosure, they notify the public relations section.
+The Corporate Officer in charge of public relations reviews whether disclosure of the information received is appropriate, including regarding information from other meetings such as the Executive Committee, and sets a date and procedure to be discussed with related Corporate Officers.
+The Public Relations Section is responsible for the disclosure, and the Corporate Officer in charge of public relations manages the timely and appropriate disclosure of information in accordance with regulations and the guidelines of the Tokyo Stock Exchange.